OpenSats/website/docs/monero/faq.md

 ## How do you collect Monero donations?

-- We use BTCPay Server to receive all cryptocurrency donations.
+- We use BTCPay Server to receive Monero and Bitcoin donations.
 For fiat donations, we leverage Stripe Payments.

 ## Can you provide the view key to verify the Fund's incoming Monero donations?

 - Yes.
 You can create a view-only Monero wallet with this information:
+- Do **not** donate to this Monero address directly instead of using the form on this website, because it is **shared** with other MAGIC funds, and therefore may not be properly attributed to the Monero Fund.
 - Main address:
   ```
-  4458gM5iAPuJBeVf5u9DwS4Hj82qNPzAcgD7wF9VrRCRb4M635UtmZNPPDonqXkBsb2RmKjUSRLXtJNZCjZgnNFKKW3SxBz
+  4BE3G7JCwcphuZYGw56AcpDEsDsZ7kCDjZwkxQSf3cSrJxbq4Mgqu1tNZeQny1QUZG9aeNWaHEiK82fvzsCcuySJSFccM5u
   ```
 - Secret view key:
   ```
-  2595ab540844231f66c2266f12b174461f81c09b39010dc42697a6a58a7d680c
+  9a7202066d71e2b72d5fe61baf2f77a91258387b2abdf2516797f3ce30400802
   ```
-- Restore height: 2724728
+- Restore height: 3245346

 ## How can I communicate with you?